CalistaJajalla/CaliCodes_FTW_DEJournal/README.md

-# FTW Data Engineering Journal Template
+# FTW Data Engineering Journal

 A minimal learning journal for a **4-Saturday Data Engineering Bootcamp**.

-Use it to capture learnings, reflections, vocabulary, and the **DE mindset** — especially for documenting, communicating, and presenting.

 ---